Don’t Believe These Common Tornado Myths

 The best place to be in a tornado is a small, interior room on the lowest floor of a building, in the basement if possible.

 The thing about tornadoes is that they are very rare but very destructive.
 Most people probably won’t even see an actual twister in their life.
-But if they did it could be devastating.
-We don’t need to be at battle station all spring and summer or freak out every time it gets cloudy.
-We do need to think, prep and pay attention.
+But if they do it can be devastating.

 Subscribe to Hot 104.7 – KKLS-FM on